laravel/docs/helpers.md

         $waiting = /* ... */;
     }

-Any test that executes the `while` loop seen above would take _at least_ one second, due to the execution pause.
-Luckily, the `Sleep` class allows us to "fake" the execution pause in our tests.
+Typically, testing this code would take _at least_ one second.
+Luckily, the `Sleep` class allows us to "fake" sleeping so that our test suite stays fast:

-    public function testItWaitsUntilReady()
+    public function test_it_waits_until_ready()
     {
         Sleep::fake();

         // ...
     }

-Now when we run our test, the actual execution pause is by-passed leading to a substantially faster test.
+When faking the `Sleep` class, the actual execution pause is by-passed, leading to a substantially faster test.

-It is also possible to make assertions against the expected execution pauses that should have occurred.
-Imagine we are testing that the code will pause execution 3 times, with each pause increasing by a single second.
+Once the `Sleep` class has been faked, it is possible to make assertions against the expected "sleeps" that should have occurred.
+To illustrate this, let's imagine we are testing code that pauses execution three times, with each pause increasing by a single second.
+Using the `assertSequence` method, we can assert that our code "slept" for the proper amount of time while keeping our test fast:

-    public function testItChecksIfReadyFourTimes()
+    public function test_it_checks_if_ready_four_times()
     {
         Sleep::fake();